agude/agude.github.io/_drafts/2020-12-14-data_science_interview_prep_data_manipulation.md

 > datasets to practice with?

 I never had a good answer.
-I would tell them about how the interviews worked, but I wished I had something to share that they could work with and practice on.
+I would tell them about how the interviews worked, but I wished I had something to share that they could get their hands on.

 As of today, that's changing.
 In this post I put together a series of practice questions like the kind you might see (or be expected to come up with) in a